 If you have hardwood floors, removing cat urine odors can be particularly challenging because of the delicateness that comes with owning hardwood flooring.
 Cat urine can soak through floorboards and into the sub-flooring, prompting removal and replacement.
 Over time, uric acid can also stain and blacken wood flooring.
 In fact, many household cleaning products are far too abrasive for hardwood flooring and can actually do more harm than good and damage the hardwood floors.
 One group of cleaning products that should be avoided are enzyme cleaners.

 While enzyme-based cleaners can be effective at neutralizing some odors, enzymes are not always reliable.
-Factors like temperature, concentration and other external factors may inhibit the biological process, rendering enzyme cleaners ineffective and potentially a waste of a consumer time and money.
+Factors like temperature, concentration, and other external factors may inhibit the biological process, rendering enzyme cleaners ineffective and potentially a waste of a consumer time and money.
 Do you have wood floors that you just can’t seem to get odor free?
 Need more help check out our post on the ultimate guide on removing odors from wood

 How to get rid of cat pee smell